 After (The Eat Happy Mindset) – The Dessert Edition:

 I want cake.
 I am aware of this feeling.
 Why do I think I feel it?
 Well, clearly, it’s because I’ve seen cake on the menu.
 Seeing cake is obviously going to make a part of me want it!
 I’m fine with this feeling of wanting.
 I am used to wanting the cake, it doesn’t frighten me.
 It is just a desire filled feeling.
 I am aware of this feeling, I accept this feeling of wanting.
 Now, do I actually really want this cake right now?
-I appreciate my body, and I don’t always feel great after eating cake.
+I know I can have it, I also know I don’t always feel great after eating it.

 What’s the difference?

-In this scenario the individual is practicing the Eat Happy Method of A-A-C. They respect themselves, they are kind to themselves, and no matter which decision they make – they learn to be okay with it.
+In this scenario, the individual shows that they respect themselves, they are kind to themselves, and no matter which decision they make – they learn to be okay with it.
 Sometimes, the decision doesn’t always feel good, but they use it as a great learning experience.
 Eating is something they respect and they listen to their inner thoughts and feelings around food.

 What you can try from this today:

 Don’t add up numbers instead listen to the desire.